Bring your own device: Advantages

 While some reports have indicated productivity gains by employees, the results have drawn skepticism.
 Companies such as Workspot believe that BYOD may help employees be more productive.
 Others say that using their own devices increases employee morale and convenience and makes the company look like a flexible and attractive employer.
 Many feel that BYOD can even be a means to attract new hires, pointing to a survey that indicating that 44% of job seekers view an organization more positively if it supports their device.

 Some industries are adopting BYOD more quickly than others.
 A recent study by Cisco partners of BYOD practices found that the education industry has the highest percentage of people using BYOD for work, at 95.25%.

-A study by IBM says that 82% of employees think that smartphones play a critical role in business.
+A study by IBM spin-off Kyndryl says that 82% of employees think that smartphones play a critical role in business.
 The study also suggests that the benefits of BYOD include increased productivity, employee satisfaction, and cost savings for the company.
 Increased productivity comes from a user being more comfortable with their personal device; being an expert user makes navigating the device easier, increasing productivity.
 Additionally, personal devices are often more up-to-date, as the devices may be renewed more frequently.
 BYOD increases employee satisfaction and job satisfaction, as the user can use the device they have selected as their own rather than one selected by the IT team.
 It also allows them to carry one device rather than one for work and one for personal use.
 The company can save money as they are not responsible for furnishing the employee with a device, though this is not guaranteed.